 The Jefferson County Transportation and Engineering Division maintains traffic control devices, regulates traffic, and studies traffic flow to ensure safety and efficiency.
-The Manual on Uniform Traffic Control Devices (MUTCD) is followed to determine appropriate use of traffic devices.
-These guidelines require certain criteria be met before a device can be used, and to ensure that motorists have consistency between communities throughout the United States.
+The Manual on Uniform Traffic Control Devices (MUTCD) is followed to determine the appropriate use of traffic devices.
+These guidelines require certain criteria be met before a device can be used, and ensure that motorists experience consistency between communities throughout the United States.

 Contractors build traffic signals in Jefferson County as part of capital improvement and safety projects, or larger private developments.
 All traffic signals on the Jefferson County roadway system are owned and operated by the county once constructed.
 Please refer to the Signalized Intersection List (PDF), for all traffic signals owned and maintained by the county.

 Traffic signals located along state highways, (e.g. SH-93, SH-58 and at on-and-off ramps to C-470), are maintained by the Colorado Department of Transportation (CDOT).

 Traffic signals located within incorporated cities or towns (e.g. Arvada, Lakewood, Golden, etc.) are maintained and timed by the respective local jurisdiction.

 The Transportation and Engineering Division maintains traffic signals on unincorporated county roads.
 Much of the maintenance work performed on traffic signals is done by the county’s contractor.

 Traffic signals are made up of many components and pieces of equipment to ensure that the signal operates safely and efficiently.
 Two of the most important components are the controller and detectors.

 The controller is a computer that is programmed with various parameters that dictate how the signal operates, such as minimum and maximum green times, pedestrian walk times, and cycle lengths.